 We organize informational events regarding studying and internship possibilities in Finland at study fairs and colleges.
 We offer current informational material and a possibility for personal counselling.

 The institute's publication series discusses various topics regarding the Finnish society, academic research and culture.

 The Finnish Institute does not offer Finnish courses, but there are several possibilities to learn Finnish in Germany, Austria and Switzerland.

-The Finnish Institute offers recent graduates and students about to graduate an opportunity to complete an internship at the institute.
+The Finnish Institute offers Finnish students an opportunity to complete an internship at the institute.
 Very good German skills are essential.